Advertisement-NordVpn Black Friday

 Revenu fiscal de référence (Fiscal revenue benchmark)

 Revenu fiscal de référence is a number that reflects all the income from French sources for an entire household.
 It includes non taxable resources.
-You can find it on your Avis d’Impôt (tax statement), along with nombre de parts (household composition).
+You can find it on your French tax statement (avis d’impôt), along with your household composition (nombre de parts).
 You need to provide your revenu de référence to determine the amount of aids you can get, like energy saving aids when renovating a house for instance.

-French government also uses revenu fiscal de référence to determine if you qualify for some social benefits like bourse des collèges (middle school scholarship).
+French government also uses revenu fiscal de référence to determine if you qualify for some social benefits like middle-school scholarship (bourse des collèges).
 You can be exempted from paying some local taxes if your revenu fiscal de référence is very low.

 Attestation d’assurance scolaire (School insurance)